 Who to Say It To Focus group participants emphasized the importance of raising awareness by speaking to all of Harris County.
-In every focus group, participants believed people rarely seek support when they need it.
-It is usually people around them who take the first steps in getting help.
-To reach and connect with the people most in need, Resources has to comminicate with the county population as a whole to raise awareness of the agency and its services.
+In every focus group, participants believed people rarely seek support when they need it - it is usually people around those in need who take the first steps in getting help.
+To reach and connect with the most people, Harris County Resources has to comminicate with the county population as a whole to raise awareness of the agency and its services.